cb-314/skeleton/README.md

 # skeleton
 A Pelican theme styled with Skeleton

+## Dependecies

+The Theme depends on ``sort_tags``.
+If the plugin is not available, the fallback behaviour is to sort the tags by name.

 ## Impressum

 If you need to include an impressum on your page, you can set